dimadesu/termux-nginx-rtmp/README.md

 - Option 2. **RTMP-SRT HEVC.** Pull RTMP stream from Nginx, encode as HEVC and push to SRT ingest.

   If your phone is powerful you can try transcoding video to HEVC.
-  **I've tested this and the performance is pretty bad.** The solution is to use Mediacodec to get hardware accelation.
-Please refer to instructions [here](https://github.com/dimadesu/android-rtmp-ingest).

   ```sh
   ffmpeg -i rtmp://localhost:1935/publish/live -c:v libx265 -crf 18 -c:a copy -f mpegts srt://IP_OF_YOUR_SRT_SERVER:PORT_NUMBER?mode=caller
   ```

+  **I've tested this and the performance is pretty bad.** Better solution is to use Mediacodec to get hardware accelation.
+Please refer to instructions [here](https://github.com/dimadesu/android-rtmp-ingest).

 - Option 3. **RTMP-RTMP H264.** Pull RTMP stream from Nginx, push to RTMP ingest.